Lucifer season 5 schedule – when will part 2 be released?

 When is Lucifer season 5, part 2 released on Netflix?

-We were about halfway through it.
-So we go back, we start with that, and then we go straight into season six.
-So hopefully that’ll be ready to go, I would imagine, sort of Christmastime or early next year.”
+If all goes to plan, RadioTimes.com predicts Lucifer season five part two will be released in January 2021, allowing plenty of time for the show to be polished up.

-If all goes to plan, RadioTimes.com predicts Lucifer season five part two will be released in January 2021 – what better way to start a new year?
+But, further delays are possible, especially given that Los Angeles has been one of the hardest hit cities in the United States, while the state of California continues reporting thousands of new cases every day.

 How will coronavirus affect Lucifer?